epsilon537/boxlambda/docs/build_sys_building_sw.md

 $ make hello_world_flash_sw
 ```

-To build all software projects (without building the gateware), run `make sw` from the root of the build directory.
+To build all software projects (excluding the gateware builds), run `make sw` from the root of the build directory.

 ## The Cross-Compiler